 I don’t selfishly mean this.
 I’m not talking about hoarding all the cash you can find so you can live off the interest.

-I’m talking about preparing your family for a situation where you will have to tighten your belts.
+I’m talking about preparing your family for a situation where you must tighten your belts.

 Frequently asked questions About Depression Economy